1. Gluten and Migraine

 There is a need for further research to understand the connection between gluten and migraine.

 Research has shown that dairy products are connected to migraine incidence.
-A summary of a research written on www.migrainekey.com showed that “nearly 70 percent of migraine sufferers became completely free of migraine after the sole elimination of milk.
+Study showed that nearly 50-60 percent of migraine sufferers became completely free of migraine after the sole elimination of milk.
 Six months later, nine of the migraine sufferers volunteered to drink milk and all nine suffered migraine within two to three days, with one patient requiring sedation and hospitalization.

 Also, note that seventy-five percent of adults globally do not have the ability to digest lactose and milk.
 This ability is lost after childhood and this may lead to the milk rotting in the stomach, resulting in gassing and inflammation.
 This gut inflammation from the rotting milk is a migraine trigger.